 Conversation in Spanish – Over 20 years of Free Workshops

-Come polish your Spanish conversation skills every Saturday morning at 10 AM, just drop by the Centre Saint-Joseph au 1450 boul.
+Come polish your Spanish conversation skills every Saturday morning at 10 AM, just drop by the on ZOOM as we wait for the reopening of our offices at Centre Saint-Joseph au 1450 boul.
 Pie X à Laval (Québec) from September to May.

 Stop by and visit us during our Spanish language exchange, our “intercambio lingüístico”.
 Of course, you will have to introduce yourself, in Spanish.